 Another incredible story has to do with a man named John Scully.
 He’d been the youngest CEO in the history of PEPSI and was sought after by a number of major corporations, including APPLE.
 He told them all, “No.”

 Scully was the mastermind behind the PEPSI GENERATION ad campaign that catapulted PEPSI ahead of COKE for the first time ever.
 It was during that period Steve Jobs approached him to come work for APPLE.

 In their final meeting, Jobs asked once more, “Are you going to come to APPLE?”
 Scully’s answer, once again, was “No.” But that would not be his final answer.
 Scully recounts what happened next.
 “When I told Steve that I would love to be a consultant to APPLE and help him out in any way I could, but there was no way I could see myself coming to APPLE, his head dropped and he stared at the floor what seemed like an eternity.
 I wasn’t prepared for what came next.
-After a few moments of deadening silence, he issued a challenge to me that would haunt me for days: ‘Do you want to spend the rest of your life selling sugared water or do you want a chance to change the world?’”
+After a few moments of deadening silence, he issued a challenge to me that would haunt me for days: “Do you want to sell sugar water for the rest of your life or come with me and change the world?”